Sign up to hear from me about upcoming events and special appearances.

 At one time or another I've been an accountant, a banker, a manager for touring musicians, and a small business CFO.
 I've consulted with small companies that couldn't keep up with their growth, and I've consulted with small businesses who had to reorganize to stay alive.
 I've done a lot of things.
 But I've done some miserable things, too.
-And thanks to convictions for stealing money from the very clients that liked and trusted me, today I'm a disgraced former accountant who's been to prison and back.
+And thanks to convictions for stealing money from the very clients that liked and trusted me, today I'm a disgraced former accountant who's been to prison and back for fraud.
 Twice.

 But I'm a disgraced former accountant with a story to tell.
 I know a lot about business ethics and professional responsibility.
 I know all about those gray areas and thin lines that present themselves every single day, and I know from experience what happens when we cross them.
 After years of dishonesty, I can be brutally honest now.
 And because I've operated on both sides of the law, I've worked with accountants and auditors to help prevent crimes like the ones I committed.
 I care a lot more about preventing the theft than catching the thief later.
 Because money never stolen, never has to be recovered.